-Symptoms vary widely among children.
+Symptoms vary from child to child.
 Pain may come and go or be steady.
-It may appear suddenly or slowly increase over time.
+It may appear suddenly or slowly get worse over time.

 You will be asked about your child’s symptoms and health history.
 A physical exam will be done.
-The doctor may suspect functional abdominal pain based on the type and pattern of pain.
-It will be helpful for the doctor to know how it has affected your child’s life.
-This will include missed activities and school.
+This may be enough to suspect the diagnosis.

-The abdominal pain will often go away with time.
-The goal of treatment is to find and manage triggers of pain.
-The overall goal is to return your child to normal activity.
+The pain will often go away with time.
+The goal of treatment is to find and manage triggers.
+The overall goal is to return a child to normal activity.
+Options are:

 Emotions and stress can trigger abdominal pain or make it worse.
-Therapy will help you and your child with stress management.
-This is done with different relaxation techniques.
+Therapy can help a child manage stress and better cope with pain.

 American College of Gastroenterology